mikeyCos/file-uploader/README.md

     - [ ] File
 - [ ] Create modal that will display different forms based on button pressed
   - [ ] Create file upload form
+    - [ ] Validate file extension and/or size
   - [ ] Created create folder form
+    - [ ] Validate and sanitize input

 <p align="right">(<a href="#readme-top">back to top</a>)</p>